adaltas/node-nikita/packages/engine/src/actions/fs/remove.coffee.md

 # `nikita.fs.remove`

 Recursively remove files, directories and links.
+This is a much more aggressive version of `unlink` based on the `rm` command.

 ## Callback parameters